 - What if the line item detail is simply not available directly from your Odred Entry system?

-SOLUPAY, an acquirer who is a valued Curbstone Partner, has the solution.
-Skipping the details, with Curbstone C2 or C3, using SOLUPAY as your acquirer, you can avoid the costly downgrades from NOT providing data you likely did not know you were missing.
+Curbstone has the solution.
+Skipping the details, with Curbstone C3, you can avoid the costly downgrades from NOT providing data you likely did not know you were missing.

-One long-time Curbstone Customer just switched to SOLUPAY and is taking advantage of their solution for submitting Level III.
+One long-time Curbstone Customer just added our optional support for Level III.
 This manufacturer, in one day's batch of transactions, had 32 that qualified at the Level III compliance rate.
 Their Interchange - base - rate fee would have been $2203.48.
-With SOLUPAY's solution, their actual fee was only $1379.06 since all the transactions qualified for Level III.
+With Curbstone's solution, their actual fee was only $1379.06 since all the transactions qualified for Level III.

 That is a savings of $824.42 - FOR THE DAY.